wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Procedures - step-by-step instructions
    * Guidelines - recommended actions to follow
    <br /><br />

+Privacy Threshold Assesssment - Used to identify PI and determine how to trat the data

+OCTAVE (Operationally Critical Threat, Asset, and Vulnerability Evaluation) developed at Carnegie Mellon SEI

 A threat is a potential harmful incident. weakness that can be exploited?